 The answer to all of those questions is YES!

-So if you are ready to tidy up your travel life keep reading!
+So if you are ready to tidy up your nomad travel life and have your suitcase spark joy keep reading!

-Quick Note: This is not a packing list post, but rather an exercise for full-time travelers to declutter their suitcase and ultimately their travel life using the KonMari Method.
+Quick Note: This is an exercise to help long term travelers to declutter their suitcase and their travel life using the KonMari Method.

 What is the KonMari Method?

 If you aren’t familiar with the KonMari method, it is a system created by Marie Kondo that focuses on only keeping items in your life that spark joy.

 She even wrote a best selling book called The Life Changing Magic of Tidying Up.
 She believes in a systematic way of organizing by category, not location.